camunda/camunda-docs-static/get-started/content/javaee6/start-form.md

 {{< img src="../img/pizza-order-process-start-form.png" >}}

 Open the process with Camunda Modeler.
 Click on the start event.
 In the properties view, set the `Form Key` property to `app:placeorder.jsf`.
-This means that we want to use an external JSF form and that the form is loaded from the application.
+This means that we want to use an external JSF form and that the form is loaded from the `app`lication.

 When you are done, save all resources, refresh the Eclipse project, perform a Maven build, and redeploy the process application.